tinkerNamedFerro/openvpn-client/README.md

 This is an OpenVPN client docker container.
 Running python 3.6 with selenium and a headless firefox.

 All creds go to /dperson/openvpn-client/ for the awsome shell script.
+And Leafney/alpine-selenium-firefox for the headless ff and selenium.

 # How to use this image